 For a unique take on a barbecue staple that’s sure to go well with any grilled Asian or Mexican inspired fish dish, try this unique corn on the cob recipe.
 This Asian take on elote, a popular Mexican dish, features ingredients like lemon and lime zest, chili peppers, curry powder, fish sauce and turmeric.
 This savory side is in-season, delicious and perfect for pairing with your favorite grilled fish.

 Try the recipe: Corn on the Cob with Curry Mayonnaise and Chili Salt from Delish.

 Grilled Cabbage Wedges with Spicy Lime Dressing

-You may have never thought of grilling cabbage before, but after making this Grilled Cabbage Wedges with Spicy Lime Dressing recipe from The Kitchn, you’ll wonder why you didn’t try it sooner.
+You may have never thought of grilling cabbage before, but after making these grilled cabbage wedges, you’ll wonder why you didn’t try it sooner.
 It takes only a few minutes to do and it gives the cabbage a smoky, charred flavor.
 You may even want to dip your fish in the leftover Thai-inspired dressing.
 Try pairing this side with some grilled fish tacos.

 Grilled Zucchini with Ricotta and Pomegranate Molasses